The constitution of the Guernsey Investment & Funds Association (“GIFA” or the “Association”).

 (9) The Chair and Vice Chair of the Association shall not be Connected Persons.
 The Treasurer should not be a Connected Person of either the Chair or Vice Chair.
 The Secretary should not be a Connected Person of the Chair, Vice Chair or Treasurer

-(10) A quorum for Executive Committee meetings shall be three Executive Committee members or their alternates present at a meeting and questions arising at any meeting of the Executive Committee shall be decided by a majority of votes of those members of the Executive Committee or their alternate present.
-Where a majority vote cannot be achieved the Chair (or in his absence the Vice Chair) shall have a casting vote.
+(10) A quorum for Executive Committee meetings shall be three Executive Committee members present at a meeting and questions arising at any meeting of the Executive Committee shall be decided by a majority of votes of those members of the Executive Committee.
+Where a majority vote cannot be achieved the Chair (or in their absence the Vice Chair) shall have a casting vote.